What happens after you submit your appeal?

 Within ten working days of submitting your appeal you will receive a confirmation email from the Tribunal Service that your appeal has been successfully lodged.
 At this point the Tribunal service will also make the LA aware you that have lodged your appeal against them.

-The email will have some attachments to it – namely the “parent registration letter” and advice on how to communicate with the Tribunal Service.
-It will explain the Tribunal process and give dates by when actions need to be taken by yourself and the Local Authority (LA).
+The email will have some attachments to it, namely the “parent registration letter” and advice on how to communicate with the Tribunal Service and will explain the Tribunal process and give dates by when actions need to be taken by yourself and the Local Authority (LA).

 After your appeal has been acknowledged, any further correspondence and/or paperwork you send in, must be sent to both the Tribunal service and to the LA.